montali/vrije-ai/Multi-Agent Systems/5 - Introduction to RL.md

 ### Model-based vs model free

-In the first, you assuem that the MDP is known: you solve the Bellman optimality equations and solve them.
+In the first, you assumed that the MDP is known: you solve the Bellman optimality equations and solve them.
 If you have no explicit model, you have to explore in order to gather information that will help you in solving the equations.
-You're initally just doing random search, but the Bellman equations allow you to propagate values back up.2
+You're initally just doing random search, but the Bellman equations allow you to propagate values back up.

 There are two problems depending on what you want to compute: if you're given a policy, and want to compute the value of each state, that is called *prediction*.
 The other is **optimal control**: you're not given a policy, and you want to find the best one.
 We can distinguish between cases in which we know the transitions, and those in which we don't (model-free).